elpop/melate/README.md

 ## Description

-Mexican version of lottery (lotto), but can easily modify for another local lotteries.
+A Mexican version of lottery (lotto) and it can easily be modified to accommodate other local lotteries.

 ![light panel](https://raw.githubusercontent.com/elpop/melate/master/melate.png)